 Parents of all ages want more than anything to protect their children from difficulty, which at times may mean covering up their own problems.
 In addition to that, when their loved ones live far away, it can be challenging to really know just how healthy elderly parents are.
-Various health issues, including senior nutritional deficiencies, can arise when least expected.
+Various health issues, including nutritional deficiencies in seniors, can arise when least expected.

 One of the leading issues of aging is the decline in meeting nutritional requirements.
-If you suspect your elderly loved ones might not be getting the nutrients they need to stay healthy and well, this quick assessment can help identify potential warning signs:
+If you suspect your elderly loved ones might not be getting the nutrients they need to stay healthy and well, this quick assessment can help identify potential nutritional deficiencies in seniors.
+And when you are ready to learn more about the options for Olney senior care and senior home care in the surrounding areas, please contact us at 301-585-6300:

 - Has the senior talked about a loss of appetite, concerns with digesting food, or chewing or swallowing challenges?
 Has there been a decrease in food ingestion over the past several months due to this?